codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call cheese by itself?
-Provolone.
+In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.

 ## Daily Trivia

-Which operating system was released first?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Mac OS
+ 1. .gif
- 2. Windows
+ 2. .jpeg
- 3. Linux
+ 3. .svg
- 4. OS/2
+ 4. .png

 <details>
   <summary>Answer</summary>
-  Mac OS
+  .svg
 </details>